ByteAtATime/wagmi-svelte/src/routes/+page.md

 - Stores are prefixed with `create-` instead of `use-` (e.g. `createAccount` instead of `useAccount`, `createChainId` instead of `useChainId`, etc.)
   - While this may cause some confusion (`createConfig` sounds like it's, well, creating a config), this library uses this naming convention very consistently.
   - Any re-exported methods from `@wagmi/core` starting with `create-` have now been renamed to `createWagmi-` (e.g. `createWagmiConfig` instead of `createConfig`) to avoid naming conflicts
-- To maintain reactivity, we now return a getter named `result` instead of the values themselves.
+- To maintain reactivity, we now return a function that returns the value instead of the value itself.
 More on this in the next section.

 ### Reactivity